 Other Tools and Methods to Sharpen Lawnmower Blades

 Save yourself a lot of headaches and don’t use a file to sharpen lawn mower blades.
 You don’t need to have that level of accuracy, and it’s just slower and more work than you need for this process.
 Regardless of what anyone says, you won’t get a nicer-looking lawn or longer blade life from manually sharpening the blade with a file.
 Use one of the grinding methods above and git ‘er done!

 For commercial users who do a lot of lawn mower blade sharpening, several companies make tools that can help speed up the process…potentially.
 We tried a tool from Noracore called the Easy Mower Blade Sharpener (EMBSX).
 It uses a die grinder, mirrors, and a camera connected to your smartphone to let you sharpen blades on a zero-turn mower without removing them.
 While it has some potential, it also had difficulty getting to that center blade on 3-blade ZTs.
 It’s clearly an innovative tool.
 In fact, it won a 2019 Pro Tool Innovation Award .
 In the end, you’ll need to determine whether it might be easier just to jack up the mower and pull the blades.

 Other systems include jigs for quickly setting and maintaining angles on even complex mower blades.
 These help you maintain that proper edge—which can vary between 30 and 45-degrees depending on the blade.
 If you do a lot of sharpening, find a system that optimizes your time to save you the most money.

 Some More Considerations

-No matter which method you choose to sharpen a lawnmower blade, please be careful to wear proper personal protective equipment (PPE) to protect your eyes, hands, and ears.
-Grinding mower blades takes little effort and we find it a great entry-level task almost anyone can handle.
-Still, taking proper safety precautions guards against accidents.
+Regardless of how you choose to sharpen a lawn mower blade, be sure you wear proper personal protective equipment (PPE).
+Protect your eyes, hands, and ears whenever working with grinders.
+Grinding mower blades takes very little effort.
+It’s a great entry-level task that almost anyone can tackle.